 InCHIP has eight multidisciplinary Research Interest Groups (RIGs) which are described in detail below.
-RIGs provide a forum for researchers from across disciplines, campuses, and the community to work collaboratively and seek funding opportunities for the purposes of conducting innovative research on specific health topics.
-RIG members come from community-based organizations in Connecticut, as well as many departments across UCONN including Psychology, Kinesiology, Nutrition, Allied Health, Medicine, Human Development & Family Studies, Statistics, and Geography.
+RIGs provide a forum for researchers from across disciplines, campuses, and the community to work collaboratively and seek funding opportunities for the purpose of conducting innovative research on specific health topics.
+RIG members come from community-based organizations in Connecticut, as well as many schools and departments across UConn.

 If you are interested in joining any of the research interest groups, please fill out the form below:

 Established in Spring 2019 and currently directed by Terry Berthelot, MSW, JD.,the Aging RIG aims to facilitate conversations and projects around the impact of aging on the individual, family, and society.
 Its goals include developing research collaborations, cross-disciplinary engagement, and meaningful conversation with law and policy makers.

 Established in Fall 2012 and currently directed by Crystal Park, PhD, the Cancer RIG is for those interested in studying biopsychosocial issues across the entire cancer control continuum of prevention, early detection, diagnosis, treatment, survivorship, and end-of life.
 This RIG’s mission is to increase high quality, impactful cancer control research across the UConn campuses.

 Established in Spring 2013 and co-led by InCHIP Associate Director Debbie Cornman, Associate Professor Debs Ghosh, and Center for mHealth and Social Media Director Sherry Pagoto, this RIG focuses on digital health research, which involves the use of mobile technologies, social media, web-based interventions, sensors, and other new technologies to assess and modify health behavior.